 Close to Home

 If grades were not a strong suit in high school, 2 years of community college can turn that around and give a boost to transfer college applications.
-Students can get the additional academic help they need and strengthen their GPA.
+Students can get additional academic help they need and strengthen their GPA.

 Adults who are interested in going back to school find a 2+2 program helpful.
 Attending a community college first can make it easier to balance school, work, and home responsibilities.